Coronavirus digest: Tokyo Olympics chief commits to Games as infections surge | DW | 16.04.2021

 The Robert Koch Institute in Germany on Friday reported 25,831 new cases of coronavirus infections and 247 deaths.
 It marks a rise from last Friday, albeit partly because of decreased testing over the Easter weekend in Germany.
 The seven-day incidence rate stood at 160.1 cases per 100,000 people.

-Starting April 21. indoor serving at restaurants and bars will be again allowed and some football fans will be able cheer from the stands, weeks earlier than originally planned.
+Starting April 21, indoor serving at restaurants and bars can open and some football fans will be able cheer from the stands, weeks earlier than originally planned.

-The lockdown measures had considerably haltered the infection numbers from several thousands in December to now 500-700 daily infections.

 "Today we should have a more optimistic day.
 We will see significant falls, even by 10,000 compared to last week," Niedzielski told public radio.